 You know that in order to fully understand the load on your system resources, you need to know about the performance of each critical process associated with an application or service running on the server.
 However, knowing what processes are important for different applications and configuring the monitoring processes individually is very labor-intensive.
 Process monitoring consumes even more of your already limited cycles ─ unless you have a dynamic, easy-to-maintain, rules-based approach to process monitoring.

 In some recent conversations with customers around the different types of key performance indicators, or KPIs, they are interested in monitoring, the topic of “stolen CPU” came up several times.
 Based on these recent discussions, we thought we would share a bit more information with you about this whole idea of stolen CPU, as well as how you can monitor for stolen CPU .

 What is “Stolen CPU”?

-CPU gets “stolen” when a virtual machine (VM) is forced to sit around and ...
+CPU gets “stolen” when a virtual machine (VM) is forced to sit around and wait for ...

 Cloud Link Roundup #75 – Facebook’s Cold Data Storage, Ubuntu DevOps, OpenStack

 Every Friday, Zenoss highlights some of the best posts from the week.
 Here are some great articles they selected from the week of 10/15/2012 that are worth taking a look at.